 Our vision is to protect the Yorkshire and Humber region and make our communities safer from the threat and harm of serious and organised crime.

 Our aim is to reduce the impact and increase the disruption of serious organised crime within the Yorkshire and Humber region and beyond.

 Our objective is to target all YHROCU resources against the greatest threat and risk.
 To influence forces and partners to target their resources against the same.

 Our values are to lead, support and co-ordinate the fight against crime across the Yorkshire and Humberside region.

-Specialist areas of work include: cyber investigation, digital forensic examination, financial investigation and specialist intelligence resources alongside traditional detective work tackling serious drug trafficking and firearms offences across Force boundaries.
+Our specialist areas of work include: cyber investigation, digital forensic examination, financial investigation and specialist intelligence resources alongside traditional detective work tackling serious drug trafficking and firearms offences across force boundaries.

-The specialist areas of work cannot be replicated within individual Forces because levels of confidentiality and costs would be prohibitive, so the four Police and Crime Commissioners and Chief Constables have invested in the Yorkshire & Humber ROCU under the lead Force control of West Yorkshire Police.
+This work cannot be replicated within individual forces because levels of confidentiality and costs would be prohibitive, so the Deputy Mayor for Policing and Crime, 3 Police and Crime Commissioners and the 4 Chief Constables have invested in the Yorkshire & Humber Reginal Organised Crime Unit under the lead force control of West Yorkshire Police.

-The Yorkshire & Humber ROCU is funded by the Home Office and forms part of the strategic policing requirement set for all police forces in respect of serious organised crime.
+The YHROCU is also funded by the Home Office and forms part of the strategic policing requirement set for all police forces in respect of serious organised crime.

-The Yorkshire & Humber ROCU works with national law enforcement agencies such as the National Crime Agency, Her Majesty’s Revenue and Custom’s, Crown Prosecution Service, Her Majesty’s Court and Tribunal Service, UK Visas and Immigration, Counter Terrorism Unit’s and Her Majesty’s Prison Service as well as international law enforcement partners such as Federal Bureau of Investigation, Europol and broader European Law Enforcement.
+The YHROCU works with national law enforcement agencies such as the National Crime Agency, His Majesty’s Revenue and Custom’s, Crown Prosecution Service, His Majesty’s Court and Tribunal Service, UK Visas and Immigration, Counter Terrorism Unit’s and His Majesty’s Prison Service as well as international law enforcement partners such as Federal Bureau of Investigation, Europol and broader European Law Enforcement.